sirixdb/sirixdb.github.io/docs/concepts.md

 **Each node and revision in SirixDB is referenced by a unique, stable identifier, which never changes.** A simple sequence generator generates monotonically increasing 64-bit node IDs.
 Neighbour nodes are referenced through their IDs, as well as the first- and last child and the parent.
 Thus, the node encoding is based on a local encoding.

 ### Indexes
-SirixDB stores a small in-memory path summary, which is a set of all paths in the resource (stored in a tree-structure).
+SirixDB stores a small in-memory path summary, a set of all paths in the resource (stored in a tree structure).
 The paths are not ordered.
 The individual nodes in the path summary are also referenced through unique, stable 64-bit node IDs, so-called path class records.
 The path summary is crucial for user-defined path indexes on individual paths and for so-called cas (content-and-structure) indexes, which index both typed values and the path to the root.

 The storage engine stores three types of indexes: Name/field indexes, path indexes, and cas indexes.

 It keeps the indexes at all times up-to-date.
 Furthermore, it stores the indexes and the actual data in dedicated tries.
 As such, they are part of a read-write transaction and versioned as well.
-The following diagram shows a path summary,
+The following diagram shows a path summary built for a given JSON input.
+It is built along with the actual data, the JSON tree.

 <a href="https://raw.githubusercontent.com/sirixdb/sirixdb.github.io/master/images/sirix-pathsummary.png">
 <img src="/images/sirix-pathsummary.png" align="center" width="100%" style="text-decoration: none"></a>

-In the diagram a path summary is shown
+The next diagram depicts the relationship between the actual data, the stored JSON tree, and the path summary.
+Each inner node references the corresponding path node key/path class record (PCR).

 <a href="https://raw.githubusercontent.com/sirixdb/sirixdb.github.io/master/images/sirix-doc-storage-and-path-summary.png">
 <img src="/images/sirix-doc-storage-and-path-summary.png" align="center" width="100%" style="text-decoration: none"></a>

+The path summary is crucial for index *selectivity*.
+That is fine-grained, user-defined indexes on individual paths.
+It ensures that a set of indexes can be adjusted to document characteristics, query workload, and maintenance overhead.
+Moreover, selective indexes reduce *update costs*, compared to indexes covering all paths.
+The next diagram depicts a simple algorithm to build path indexes.
+As the path summary is small, it's kept in memory, and access to individual nodes is cheap due to a map (path class record <=> path node).

 <a href="https://raw.githubusercontent.com/sirixdb/sirixdb.github.io/master/images/sirix-path-indexes.png">
 <img src="/images/sirix-path-indexes.png" align="center" width="100%" style="text-decoration: none"></a>